internetstandards/Internet.nl/documentation/scores.md

 *This document is historic.
-It has outdated information for the score calculation and/or the actual tests but still could server as an overview for the tests and the though process behind them.*
+It has outdated information for the score calculation and/or the actual tests but still could serve as an overview for the tests and the thought process behind them.*

 # Connectivity test.